wasp-lang/wasp/web/docs/auth/overview.md

 import { AuthMethodsGrid } from "@site/src/components/AuthMethodsGrid";
 import { Required } from "@site/src/components/Required";

 Auth is an essential piece of any serious application.
-Coincidentally, Wasp provides authentication and authorization support out of the box 🙃.
+Coincidentally, Wasp provides authentication and authorization support out of the box.

-Enabling auth for your app is optional and can be done by configuring the `auth` field of the `app` declaration.
+Enabling auth for your app is optional and can be done by configuring the `auth` field of your `app` declaration.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">